-- Help your team to manage workloads and prioritise
+Help your team manage workloads and prioritise

 Coaching can help identify the root cause of issues that may be impacting on time management and productivity, then present a solution to overcome these.
 Managers and practice principals can coach their team to maintain their focus on the key priorities and work on the things that matter most.

-- Improve team engagement
+Improve team engagement

 Teams are made up of individuals, with their own personalities and preferred communication styles.
-Through coaching, you’ll learn how to better identify how to connect and engage with your team members by listening, responding, and valuing their talents.
+Through coaching, you’ll learn to better identify how to connect and engage with your team members by listening, responding, and valuing their talents.
 These are attributes that build loyalty, motivation and engagement.

-- Build teams that unite around a shared goal
+Build teams that unite around a shared goal

 Open, honest conversations help teams learn how to receive and respond to advice.
 Coaching can facilitate communication, helping your team collaborate in new and more effective ways.
-In addition, by becoming more aware of how you communicate as an individual, you’ll be able to make better choices in how you work and interactive with others.
+In addition, by becoming more aware of how you communicate as an individual, you’ll be able to make better choices in how you work and interact with others.

-- Nurture and develop talent
+Nurture and develop talent

 Coaching helps individuals think on their own and work proactively to solve their own problems, meaning that over time they become more self-reliant.
 Through developing their own initiative and leadership skills the whole team can tackle challenging issues and solve problems more effectively, instead of relying on managers or practice principals.
 This frees up time for managers to address more strategic issues.

-- A company culture that embraces change
+A company culture that embraces change

-When teams communicate effectively, they are better placed to collaborate and encourage each other about key habits and behaviours they want to see in each other.
+When teams communicate effectively, they are better placed to collaborate and encourage each other about key habits and behaviors they want to see in each other.
 With managers and principals who welcome and encourage change, the mentality flows throughout the company, allowing all tiers to adopt their own insights about how to model and welcome change.